shini4i/argo-watcher/docs/operations/troubleshooting.md

 **Likely cause:** a proxy in front of the server strips the `Upgrade` and `Connection` headers, so the WebSocket handshake on `/ws` never happens and the server answers `400`.

 With [OIDC](../guides/oidc.md#the-websocket-handshake) enabled there is a second candidate: a proxy that forwards the upgrade but strips `Sec-WebSocket-Protocol` removes the credential the browser sends there, and the handshake is refused `401`.

+A third candidate is a proxy that rewrites `Host` to its upstream instead of preserving the client's: the [`Content-Security-Policy`](../reference/api.md#security-headers) then names the wrong `wss://` origin and the browser refuses the connection before it is made.
+The console reports it as a policy violation, and the server logs nothing at all.

 **How to verify:** with `LOG_LEVEL=debug`, look for `non-upgrade request to /ws` — it logs the `upgrade` and `connection` values that actually arrived.
 A `rejecting unauthenticated websocket` warning while REST reads work in the same browser points at a stripped subprotocol rather than a dead session.